 Jiu-Jitsu Guillotine Choke from Side Control

-After passing your opponent’s guard, you’ll find yourself in one of the most favorable BJJ positions possible: the side control.
+After passing your opponent’s guard, you’ll find yourself in one of the most favorable BJJ positions possible: side control.
 It’s a fantastic position for fighters with a dynamic offensive game from the top of the pyramid.

 You Know, in Brazilian jiu-jitsu, you can also get a guillotine choke from the side control position.
 Here is How?